-I Run Out of Every Side.
 I’m not even sure what I’m looking at here, but it feels like a pierced and leaking Padora’s Box emptying out into a sea of melting glaciers – a big old barrel of global warming by Briget Henry with Ann Altstatt.
 Feel free to go with another interpretation!

 Grant Wells’s Ocean Structure 1, pigment transfer on canvas.

 Tim Craighead’s oil and alkyd on linen, Without Constantini.

 Brian Taylor’s Changing Nature, photography.